Andrew Kishore: Personal life

 Kishore married Lipika Andrew (Eti) in 1988.
 (Note: The sources indicate that Andrew went for song recording at "Don Studio" at the call of director "Ali Hosen" on the day of his marriage.
 In the movie "Byathar Daan", Andrew Kishore sang to the tune of "Ali Hosen".
 That movie got censorship certificate on 17 January 1989 and released that year.
 In other words, it can be easily assumed that the cinematography of that film was going on in 1988 & Andrew also got married that year.)
 They had two children.
+His sons name is Jay Andrew Saptok and his daughters name is Minim Andrew Songa.
+Songa got married in 2017.
 Kishore has two siblings.
 He was the youngest among them.

 Death

 Kishore was diagnosed with diffuse large B-cell lymphoma on 9 September 2019.
 He also had kidney- and hormone-related diseases.
 His chemotherapy treatment started under Lim Soon Thye at the Singapore General Hospital.
 He returned to Bangladesh on 11 June 2020.
-He had been shifted to the Intensive Care Unit of a clinic adjacent to his sister's house and run by his sister after his physical condition had significantly deteriorated.
+He had been shifted to the intensive care unit of a clinic adjacent to his sister's house and run by his sister after his physical condition had significantly deteriorated.

 He died on 6 July.
 Andrew's brother-in-law, Patrick Bipul Biswas, and nephew, Ian Richie Paulson, confirmed the news to the press.

 His coffin was later brought from City Church to the Christian Cemetery of the Church of Bangladesh in Srirampur area of Rajshahi city on 15 July 2020 at 11am.
 He was buried at 11:30 am.
 He was buried in front of the cemetery.
 This cemetery contains the graves of his parents.